cassiatorczon/cis1904-spring25/week06/class/LazyEvaluation.md

 ## Side effects and purity

-So, what’s really at issue here is the presence or absence of side effects.
-By “side effect” we mean anything that causes evaluation of an expression to interact with something outside itself.
-A term evaluating (e.g., `4 + 4` simplifying to `8`) is "pure"; if anything outside that simplification occurs, that thing is a "side effect".
+By “side effect”, we mean anything that causes evaluation of an expression to interact with something outside itself.
+A term evaluating (e.g., `4 + 4` simplifying to `8`) is "pure"; if anything occurs beyond that simplification (e.g., printing to the terminal), that is a "side effect".

-The root issue is that such outside interactions are time-sensitive.
-For example:
+The presence or absence of side effects significantly affects the choice of evaluation strategy.
+Such outside interactions are time-sensitive; for example:

-    Modifying a global variable
-      — it matters when this happens since it may affect the evaluation of other expressions Printing to the screen
+* Modifying a global variable may affect the evaluation of other expressions
-      — it matters when this happens since it may need to be in a certain order with respect to other writes to the screen Reading from a file or the network
+* Print statements may need to be in a certain order with respect to each other
-      — it matters when this happens since the contents of the file can affect the outcome of the expression
+* Data read from a file may affect the result of an expression

-In general, these are the same sorts of issues you might encounter with concurrency, because there evaluation order can be similarly complex to reason about.
+In general, these are the same sorts of issues you might encounter with concurrency!

-Historically, this is the reason Haskell is pure: initially, the designers of Haskell just wanted to make a lazy functional language, but they quickly realized it would be extremely difficult to reason about unless it was specifically a _pure_ lazy functional language, i.e., one without side effects.
+Historically, this is the reason Haskell is pure: initially, its designers just wanted to make a lazy functional language, but they quickly realized it would be extremely difficult to reason about unless it was specifically a _pure_ lazy functional language, i.e., one without side effects.

 However, a language with no side effects at all would not be very useful.
-The only thing you could do with such a language would be to load up your programs in an interpreter (say, like with `stack ghci`) and evaluate expressions.
+The only thing you could do with such a language would be to load up your programs in an interpreter and evaluate expressions (like when you type a Haskell expression into the GHCi REPL).
 You would not be able to get any input from the user, or print anything to the screen, or read from a file.
 The challenge facing the Haskell designers was to come up with a way to allow such effects in a principled, restricted way that did not interfere with the essential purity of the language.
-They finally did come up with something (namely, monads) which we’ll talk about in a few weeks.
+They finally did come up with something (namely, monads) which we’ll talk about in a later lecture.

+## Pattern matching drives evaluation

-So now that we understand strict evaluation, let’s see what lazy evaluation actually looks like.
-Under a lazy evaluation strategy, evaluation of function arguments is delayed as long as possible: they are not evaluated until it actually becomes necessary to do so.
+Under a lazy evaluation strategy, evaluation of function arguments is delayed for as long as possible.
 When some expression is given as an argument to a function, Haskell simply packages that argument in a metaphorical box, called a "thunk", without evaluating it.
-If that argument is later needed, Haskell unboxes it (i.e., "forces" it) and evaluates it at that time.
+If that argument is later needed, Haskell unboxes it (i.e., "forces the thunk") and evaluates it at that time.

 For example, when evaluating `f 5 (29^35792)`, the second argument will simply be packaged up into a thunk without doing any actual computation, and `f` will be called immediately.
 Since `f` never uses its second argument, the thunk will just be thrown away by the garbage collector.

-## Pattern matching drives evaluation

 When is it “necessary” to evaluate an expression?

+We call the "amount" of output required from a program the _demand_ on the program.
+The demand depends on context -- for example, if we evaluate a term directly in GHCi, it demands the full output.
+(When we talk about evaluating terms in this document, you can imagine we're doing so in GHCi.)
+That is, if we type in `1 + 1`, GHCi will demand that `+` gets evaluated, and the term reduces to `2`.
+If we typed in `f 5 (29^35792)`, as above, it would demand the output of `f`; `f` just does not then demand output from its second argument.
+Haskell's runtime normally demands the output of `main`, which may then demand output from other functions, which may demand output from their arguments, and so on.
+In general, how do we determine the demand of a function on its arguments?

 The examples above focused on whether a function used its arguments, but this is actually not the most important distinction.
-Consider the following examples:
+Consider the following:

 ```Haskell
 f1 :: Maybe a -> [Maybe a]